Student Life

 • Residence hall rooms are equipped with a portable air conditioning unit or will have central air conditioning.

 • You are encouraged to bring your own linens (pillow, sheets/blanket, towels) with you to campus.
-A limited quantity of these items are able to purchase on campus through the Brown Bookstore, if desired.
+A limited quantity of these items are available to purchase on campus through the Brown Bookstore.

 The Commuting Experience

-Student Life staff will host activities designed to introduce you to your peers, orient you to Brown’s campus and resources and enhance your academic and personal development.
-Commuter students are welcomed and encouraged to participate in the myriad of extracurricular activities that take place throughout your program - including recreational events, student organizations, workshops and virtual activities.
+Student Life staff will host activities during the afternoon of your check-in designed to introduce you to your peers, orient you to Brown’s campus and resources and enhance your academic and personal development.
+Commuter students are welcomed and encouraged to participate in the myriad of no-cost extracurricular activities that take place throughout your program - including recreational events, student organizations, workshops and virtual activities.
 To encourage you as a commuter student to spend more time on campus, you will have access to one meal a day in the dining hall(s).

 Your Virtual Community